vighneshck/Decaf-Compiler/Phase3/README.md

 	- parser.ypp : has the Grammar and the corresponding actions to be taken
 	- Makefile : build file for the compiler
 	- programdef.h : Contains all the class declarations for the non-terminal tokens declared in the parser.
-	- programdefs.cpp : Contains the constructors as well as the functions of all the classes.
-Also, contains the Visitor Pattern Code for Semantic checking, as well as for code generation.
+	- programdefs.cpp : Contains the constructors as well as the functions of all the classes, AND the Visitor Pattern Code for Semantic checking, as well as the code generation.

 - test-programs
 	- binary.dcf : Decaf program to perform binary search